Pregnancy: First Prenatal Visit

 - Blood typing (A, B, or O, and Rh factor).
 If you are Rh-negative and the father is Rh-positive, your fetus may have Rh-positive blood, which can lead to problems with Rh sensitization.
 For more information, see the topic Rh Sensitization During Pregnancy.

-- Complete blood count (CBC), which includes hemoglobin and hematocrit to make sure you don't have iron deficiency anemia.
+- Complete blood count (CBC), which checks hemoglobin and hematocrit to make sure you don't have iron deficiency anemia.

-- The sexually transmitted disease syphilis.
+- Checking for the sexually transmitted disease syphilis.
 This blood test is called a venereal disease research laboratory (VDRL) test.
 The U.S. Centers for Disease Control and Prevention (CDC) and the U.S. Preventive Services Task Force (USPSTF) recommend that all pregnant women be screened for syphilis early in pregnancy.1, 2